 Toyota Motor Manufacturing, Missouri (TMMMO) uses recycled aluminum to build thousands of cylinder heads per day.
 Cylinder heads are like the lungs of an engine.
 They’re key to controlling air flow in and out of the cylinders and fuel deployment.
 More than 1,000 employees make more than 2.6 million cylinder heads per year.
-The sustainable nature of these parts is just one of many ways TMMMO is helping to reduce its carbon footprint.

 Facts and Figures

 - Start of Production: 1993

 - Aluminum: 89 million pounds of recycled aluminum used in 2021

 - Operations: low pressure casting, core making, die making

 - 2022: Toyota announced a $109 million investment in Missouri to support cylinder head production.

 - 2021: Toyota celebrated its 30th anniversary in Missouri.

 - 2020: $1.7 million solar panel array announced at Toyota Missouri.
 The panels will cut carbon emissions at the plant by 750 metric tons annually.

 - 2020: The plant’s name changed from Bodine Aluminum to Toyota Motor Manufacturing, Missouri.